factorial-io/fabalicious/README.md

 * `version`: get the current version of the source (= git describe)
 * `reset`: reset the drupal-installation, clear the caches, run update, reset all features, enable deploy-module and its dependencies
-* `backup`: tar all files, dump the database and copy them to the backup-directory. optional parameter: `withFiles=0`, backup db only, w/o files
+* `backup`: tar all files, dump the database and copy them to the backup-directory.
+* `backupDB`: backup the DB tp the backups-directory only
+* `listBackups`: list all previously made backups
+* `restore:<commit|partial-filename>` will restore files and/or DB from given commit or partial filename and reset git's HEAD to given revision.
 * `deploy`: update the installation by pulling the newest source from git and running the reset-task afterwards
 * `copyFrom:<source-host>`: copies all files from filesFolder at source-host to target host, and imports a sql-dump from source-host.
-* `drush:<command>`: run drush command on given host.
-Add '' as needed, e.g. fab config:local "drush:cc all"
+* `copyDBFrom:<source-host>`: copies only the DB from the source-host
+* `copyFilesFrom:<source-host>`: copies only the files from the source-host
 * `install`: will install drupal with profile minimal.
 Works currently only wehn supportsInstall=true, hasDrush=true and useForDevelopment=true.
 Needs an additional host-setting 'databaseName'.
 This task will overwrite your settings.php-file and databases, so be prepared!
+* `behat:<optional-arguments, name="test to run">`: run behat tests, the configuration needs a setting for `behatPath` which gets called to run the tests.
+* `drush:<command>`: run drush command on given host.
+Add '' as needed, e.g. fab config:local "drush:cc all"
 * `docker:<subtask>`: runs a set of scripts on the host-machine to control docker-instances.
+* `copySSHKeysToDocker`: copies stored ssh-keys into a docker-image.
+You'll need to set `dockerKeyFile`.
+If there's a setting for `dockerAuthoreizedKeyFile` the authorized_key-file will also copied into the docker.
+This will help with docker-to-docker-communication via SSH.